First published March 8 2022.

 - Partnership, enabling you to go into business with other people.
 A partnership is an attractive alternative to setting up as a sole trader or company and can be put in place using a Partnership agreement.

 - Company, a particularly popular structure, as it enables you to separate yourself from your business, however, be aware that there’s a lot of admin involved.
+Consider adopting Articles of association and, where relevant, a Founders’ agreement and/or Shareholders’ agreement.

 Given the importance of choosing the right structure for your business, you may wish to get further advice and Ask a lawyer.